Copyright | Library Policies

 The staff at Todd Wehr Memorial Library strongly believes that these rights are vital in maintaining a free flow of ideas in our society.
-For this reason, the library wishes to encourage the appropriate use of such material within the spirit and the letter of the United States Copyright Law and recent Legislative Acts.
+For this reason, the library wishes to encourage the appropriate use of such material within the spirit and the letter of the United States Copyright Law and subsequent legislation.

-According to the copyright law, the faculty at Carroll University are allowed to use copied materials as an extension of their teaching.
-To provide the means for those materials to be disseminated to all members of the class, the library will offer facilities for temporary housing and distribution of such materials (Course Reserves.)
+According to copyright law, instructors at Carroll University are allowed to use copied materials as an extension of their teaching.
+To provide the means for those materials to be disseminated to all students in a course, the library will offer a Course Reserves system for temporary housing and distribution of such materials.

-The policy governing the reserve system is based on the provisions of "fair use" of the United States Copyright Act of 1976.
+The policy governing the Course Reserves system is based on the provisions of "fair use" of the United States Copyright Act of 1976.
 Section 107 of the Copyright Act expressly permits the use of selections from copyrighted material for classroom use.
-When selecting readings/chapters from a book for reserves, keep in mind that anything over one chapter or 10% of the book may not fall under fair use.
-Please see the Reserves page for more specific information.
+Please see the Course Reserves page for more specific information.

 Under the "fair use" provision of the Copyright Act of 1976, educators are permitted to distribute portions of copyrighted works for educational use for one semester without securing permission from the owner or paying royalties.
-Therefore, at the request of a faculty member, copies of articles or chapter of books may be placed on reserve at the Carroll University Library.
+Therefore, at the request of instructors, copies of articles or a chapter of a book may be placed on reserve at the Carroll University Library.
 Under the fair use guidelines copies of these materials may be made without requiring permission from the copyright owner.

 Copyright guidelines prohibit the Library from placing on reserve the same items by the same teacher for the same class from term to term unless copyright permission is obtained.
-To facilitate the process of obtaining copyright, the Library has purchased membership in the Copyright Clearance Center, a not-for-profit organization created at the suggestion of Congress to help organizations comply with U.S. copyright law.
+To facilitate the process of obtaining copyright, the library has purchased membership in the Copyright Clearance Center, a not-for-profit organization created at the suggestion of Congress to help organizations comply with U.S. copyright law.
 Through its collective licensing programs, CCC provides authorized users with a lawful means for making photocopies from its repertoire of more than 1.75 million titles.
-The Clearance Center will charge a copyright fee based on the number of users for the copyrighted items.
-All such fees incurred by the Library will be charged to the requesting department.
+The CCC will charge a copyright fee based on the number of users for the copyrighted items.
+All such fees incurred by the library will be charged to the requesting department.
 Material that has been photocopied by the libraries for the express purpose of being put on reserve will be the property of the library and will be retained for one additional semester.
 If the material has not been requested during that time, it will be destroyed.
-If you would like copyright permission, please contact Barb Ruggeri at 262.524.7674 or firstname.lastname@example.org.
+If you would like copyright permission, please contact Joe Hardenbrook, Director of Library Services, at firstname.lastname@example.org.